marijnh/Eloquent-JavaScript/20_node.md

 {{index "500 (HTTP status code)", "error handling", "error response"}}

-When a request handler's promise is rejected, the `catch` call translates the error into a response object, if it isn't already, so that the server can send back an error response to inform the client that it failed to handle the request.
+When a request handler's promise is rejected, the `catch` call translates the error into a response object, if it isn't one already, so that the server can send back an error response to inform the client that it failed to handle the request.